 That test-ingredients business remained Microbix's only major source of revenues for many years, and underpins its deep expertise in matters relating to infectious disease diagnostics.
 During those years, Microbix sought to branch out into other areas of healthcare, such as into the production of biological therapeutics and vaccines.
 Although it had much of the expertise required for such initiatives, it could not gain access to the capital required to bring those projects to fruition.
 That being recounted, one asset from that era remains in the Microbix portfolio, a well-validated biological "clot-buster" drug called Kinlytic® urokinase.
-Kinlytic is not assigned any value on Microbix's balance sheet, but may yet be advanced to meaningful revenues by way of partnering with a better-funded entity.
+Kinlytic is not currently assigned value on Microbix's balance sheet, but, in May 2023, took a big step forward toward generating meaningful revenues by way of the partnering Agreement with a better-funded entity.
+As a first step of that Agreement, Microbix received an initial licensing fee of US\$ 2.0 million, of which half was recognized as revenues in Q3 2023.
+Microbix will recognize the balance of that payment as revenues and be eligible for further milestone payments and eventual royalties should a renewed consultation with the United States Food and Drug Administration (FDA) and redevelopment work have positive outcomes.
+If the FDA consultation is positive, a prior Kinlytic asset-value writedown may be reversed.

 Microbix's antigen test-ingredients business had been 90% or more of sales for many years.
 Over the past five years however, Microbix has sought to more broadly employ its deep diagnostics industry expertise and thereby incrementally build its revenues.
 This effort has succeeded, with test-ingredients comprising only 43% of Microbix's sales in fiscal 2022 due to its creating and growing other revenue streams.
+While test ingredients sales are now resuming a growth trajectory, their proportion of overall company sales is expected to continue to decline - as a result of faster-growing sales of other product categories, such as QAPs.

-Notably, Microbix has been successfully transformed from being a manufacturer of less-regulated testingredients, into the producer of a catalogue of fully-regulated medical devices.
+Notably, Microbix has been successfully transformed from being a manufacturer of less-regulated test-ingredients, into the producer of a catalogue of fully-regulated medical devices relating to infectious-disease diagnostic tests.
 The Company has thereby created new opportunities for both increasing sales and expanding gross margins.
 Specifically, Microbix medical devices products are innovative, proprietary, and branded - permitting access to new markets and customers at better margins than are usual for test-ingredients.
 Upgrading to the ISO 13485 medical devices quality standard, obtaining a Health Canada Medical Devices Establishment License, and taking the necessary steps to be able to sell into the EU, US, and other markets were integral to those goals.